 Approximately 36 million persons have a disability in the United States.
 Housing discrimination towards individuals with disabilities is illegal under the Fair Housing Amendments Act (FHAA) of 1988, the Americans with Disabilities Act (ADA), and Section 504 of the Rehabilitation Act of 1973 (Section 504).
 Fair housing complaints under the category of disability have been the most frequently filed type of complaint by the U.S. Department of Housing and Urban Development (HUD).
-In 2010, HUD reported that 10,155 housing discrimination complaints.
-Of these complaints, 48% were disability related, reflecting a 4% increase from the previous year.
+In 2011 HUD reported that more than 9,000 housing discrimination complaints were made, of which 48% were disability related.

 The FHAA, ADA, and Section 504 of the Rehabilitation Act all define a person with a disability as someone:

 The FHAA forbids discrimination in the provision of housing (whether in selling or renting a dwelling unit) or in housing related transactions on the basis of race, color, religion, sex, national origin, familial status, and disability.

 The FHAA also prohibits discrimination against someone based upon being associated with a person with a disability.
 For example, a parent should not be denied housing because their child has a disability.